stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RC_RX_nRF24L01_2ch_A1_Motor_Driver/README.md

 RC receiver nRF24L01 with ATmega328P processor for smaller dimensions.
 It is possible to use Arduino Nano, Pro or Pro Mini.
 Telemetry sends the monitored voltage RX to TX.
-It includes a motor driver and a CMT2150A transponder for laps timing.
+It includes CMT2150A transponder for laps timing and motor driver.
 The motor driver IC is based on MX1508, MX1208, MX1515, MX1616, TC1508S and others similar, using 4x pwm input control signals.
-Other versions of the RX firmware include servo outputs with 8 and 16 bit timers.
+The possibility of setting the brake is in the code.
 The firmware will be used for racing micro cars and boats.
 After editing the code, it can control tanks and aircraft.
-The possibility of setting the brake is in the code.

 This RC receiver works with the RC transmitters [RC_TX_nRF24L01_Telemetry_LCD](https://github.com/stanekTM/RC_TX_nRF24L01_Telemetry_LCD), [RC_TX_nRF24L01_Telemetry_LED](https://github.com/stanekTM/RC_TX_nRF24L01_Telemetry_LED) from my fork.

 ## RC receiver with motor drivers (no servos)
 ### Function:
-* Motor A (steering) = 3.9kHz (pwm 1, 2)
+* Motor A (steering, ch1) = 3.9kHz (pwm 1, 2)
-* Motor B (throttle) = 3.9kHz (pwm 3, 4)
+* Motor B (throttle, ch2) = 3.9kHz (pwm 3, 4)
 * Brake = on, off or adjustable effect
 * Normal mode = LED RX is lit
 * Battery voltage 1S LiPo (4.2V) < 3.3V = RX, TX LEDs flash at a interval of 500ms